Master of Design

 ![]() |

 Dr. Megan Smith is a new media artist and designer who bridges physical computing within virtual and augmented reality environments.
-She is a UBC 2022 Killam Laureate, Associate Professor in Creative Technologies in the Faculty of Creative & Critical Studies, and Director of the Master of Design.
+She is a UBC 2022 Killam Laureate, Associate Professor in Creative Technologies in the Faculty of Creative & Critical Studies.
 Her practice-based research probes systems for delivering syndicated data through narrative structure and she often works with virtual and augmented reality, Artificial Intelligence image generation, geo-location, live-feed installation, and performance as methods for storytelling.
 She has shown work internationally for over two decades.
 Her Canada Foundation for Innovation lab is called the Critical Future Studio/Lab. |

 ![]() |